 President Gerald R. Ford lived what many people would define as a life of courage.
 From overcoming family adversity as a child to standing up for his beliefs in college to becoming President of the United States during a time of deep political divide and social unrest, President Ford demonstrated tremendous courage.
 Examples of courage can be found all throughout our history as well as in our own, everyday lives.
 Is there someone in history or in your own personal life that you believe exemplifies this character trait?
 Reflect on your interpretation of courage and share your thoughts in an essay.

 NEW THIS YEAR!
 Students are invited to submit entries online.
 To enter online, please click link for online submission below.
 If mailing your essay, please submit to address provided below.

 - Easily submit your Essay today via our online submission by uploading a PDF

-- Or, submit your Essay by Mail to the following address:
+- Or, submit your Essay by Mail to the following address by March 12, 2018:

 Gerald R. Ford Presidential Foundation

 303 Pearl Street, NW Grand Rapids, MI 49504

 Follow this link to find some helpful resources and suggestions for the pre-writing, writing, and revision process of your scholarship essay.